Ceremony to confer an honorary doctorate from the University of Montpellier on Armand Soldera

 By invitation only

-Professor Armand Soldera is Dean of the Faculty of Science and Director of the Laboratory of Molecular Physicochemistry at the University of Sherbrooke (Quebec, Canada).
-He specializes in multi-scale simulation of complex systems related to "soft matter."
-His first lecture as Doctor Honoris Causa of the University of Montpellier will be entitled "From atoms to materials: a metaphor for human society."
+Professor Armand Soldera is Dean of the Faculty of Science and Director of the Laboratory of Molecular Physical Chemistry at the University of Sherbrooke (Quebec, Canada).
+He specializes in multiscale simulation of complex “soft matter” systems.
+His first lecture, as an Honorary Doctor of the University of Montpellier, will be titled “From the Atom to the Material: A Metaphor for Human Society.”

-Created by decree on June 26, 1918, the origins of the honorary doctorate date back to the 17th century.
-It recognizes foreign figures who highlight and echo the values of the university through their contributions to the world of ideas, culture, arts, and sciences.
+Established by decree on June 26, 1918, the origins of the honorary doctorate may date back to the 17th century.
+It is awarded to distinguished foreign figures who highlight and embody the university’s values through their contributions to the worlds of ideas, culture, the arts, and the sciences.
 Awarded during a formal ceremony, this academic title is the most distinguished and prestigious that can be conferred by the academic and scientific community.

 Practical information:

-• Location: S. Peytavin amphitheater, Polytech, Building 31, Triolet Campus, Place Eugène Bataillon
+- Location: S. Peytavin Lecture Hall, Polytech, Building 31 on the Triolet Campus, Place Eugène Bataillon